Mashweb/seq_webapp_BiwaScheme/index.markdown

 {% endhighlight %}

+Don't worry if you can't understand all of that.
+Get the gist of it: program flow is from page to page and each page handles a particular event, the input of a number by the user.
 That is the typical, traditional programming style of writing a web application.
 Such a style is more complicated and unwieldy than a straightforward style employing server-side web continuations: